GSP

 curl_off_t maxspeed);

 Pass a curl_off_t as parameter.
-If a download exceeds this maxspeed (counted in bytes per second) the transfer will pause to keep the speed less than or equal to the parameter value.
+If a download exceeds this maxspeed (counted in bytes per second) the transfer pauses to keep the average speed less than or equal to the parameter value.
 Defaults to unlimited speed.

 This is not an exact science. libcurl attempts to keep the average speed below the given threshold over a period time.